 The move from Microstation Geographics to Bentley Map supposes an improvement of functionalities that that tool was doing, and of course, trying to gain strength by winning users of other solutions such as MapInfo, ArcView, and now a whole list of low-priced and open source programs .

-Just now that I am working with a regular size municipality that wants to implement a GIS solution, they asked me to propose a brand.
-I explained that this does not work well, that they are the ones who must decide, so we sit down to size expectations, between what they want to do, the money they have and the sustainability alternatives available to their inevitable routine of changing people every four years for political issues.
+Right now that I am working with a regular-sized municipality that wants to implement a GIS solution, they asked me to propose a brand to them.
+I explained to them that this does not work like that, that they are the ones who must decide, so we sat down to measure expectations, between what they want to do, the money they have and the sustainability alternatives available to their inevitable routine of changing people every four years for political issues.

-After seeing different solutions, we conclude that they do not want open source or little-known software.
-As users coming from ArcView 3x and Microstation J, they were interested to know how easy it is to implement a spatial database, I showed them how the ESRI ArcCatalog worked, they asked basic questions about why ArcSDE was necessary and what was the difference between ArcIMS and GIS Server.
-When I started explaining the Bentley Map Geospatial Administrator they listened to me out of respect, but in the end, Traroscaron the eyes Average to Like Garfield and they told me in their hearts what others had told me before:
+After looking at different solutions, we conclude that they do not want open source or little known software.
+Because they are users who come from ArcView 3x and Microstation J, they were interested in knowing how easy it is to implement a spatial database, I showed them how ESRI's ArcCatalog worked, they asked basic questions about why ArcSDE was necessary and what difference was there between ArcIMS and GIS Server.
+When I started the explanation of the Geospatial Administrator of Bentley Map they listened to me out of respect, but in the end, Traroscaron the eyes Average to Like Garfield and they told me in their hearts what others had told me before:

 Could not it be more complicated?

-To date, Geographics users have problems To migrate to Bentley Map, not only because of what it implies in the change Data or reconstruction of custom tools, but also because the Readme It is not enough and there are no guided tutorials that explain the order that should be followed.
+To date, Geographics users have problems To migrate to Bentley Map, not only because of what it implies in the change Data or reconstruction of custom tools, but also because the Readme it is not enough and there are no guided tutorials explaining the order to follow.
 For example:

-Understanding what is to be done in the Geospatial Administrator, in which user, how to compose domains, how to create forms to feed the dgn xml, is not so intuitive.
-Just understanding the relation of Criteria-Operation-Method-UI terms is difficult medium to the 3 of the dawn.
+Understanding what to do in the Geospatial Administrator, in which user, how to configure domains, how to create forms to feed the dgn xml, is not so intuitive.
+Just understanding the Criteria-Operation-Method-UI relationship of terms is kind of difficult at 3am.